enxebre/atlas-terraform-HAProxy-drupal/README.md

-HAProxy, Drupal and Node.js
+HAProxy, Drupal and Mysql
 ===================
-This repository and walkthrough guides you through deploying HAProxy, Apache serving a Drupal8 site using a Mysql server on AWS.
+This repository and walkthrough guides you through deploying HAProxy, Apache serving a Drupal8 site using a Mysql server on AWS based on other [examples](https://github.com/hashicorp/atlas-examples).

 General setup
 -------------